Facilities Handling Plant Pests

 - Perform re-certification every 2 years for PPC2A and PPC3 facilities.

-If you are building a new facility, please contact the OBCS early in the planning phase.
+If you are building a new facility, please contact the Office of Biohazard Containment & Safety (OBCS) early in the planning phase.
 A Plant Pest Containment Level Assessment Checklist is available for your use in evaluating the physical components of your facility.
 Once completed and returned to the OBCS, a Biosafety Specialist will review it to determine the required PPC level and provide recommendations on how to attain the desired PPC level.

 - Date modified: